ivganev/tutoring/faqs.md

 I can occasionally provide solutions to old homework problems (ones already submitted), but will not dictate solutions to current homework problems.
 Neither will I help you with take-home exams.

+## I'm eager to start tutoring.
+What's the next step?

+<p>Awesome!
+Go ahead and <a href="mailto:iordan.tutoring@gmail.com">email</a> and we'll find a time to meet.
+See the <a href="./pricing">pricing</a> page for information about my rate.
+I offer a free 20-minute consultation before diving into technical material.</p>